amoore1337/plex-sync-manager/README.md

 ***The goal behind this Plex sync manager is to allow friends and family to share your Plex content while not compromising the performance and security benefits you enjoy from your own local Plex server.***

-To accomplish the goal above, this project will implement the following flow:
+Planned flow for library sync:
-1. The content owner will install the sync manager on the same environment as their Plex server (aka the "master" instance)
+1. Content owner installs the sync manager on the same environment as their Plex server ("master" instance).
-2. Users who wish to share this library must install the client app (coming soon) alongside their own local Plex server instance.
+2. Users who wish to sync with "master" instance must install the client app (coming soon) alongside their own local Plex instance.
-3. After authenticating/authorizing with the sync manager (aka this app), the client will be able to search, download, and subscribe to content from the "master" Plex instance.
+3. After authenticating/authorizing with the sync manager (this app), the client will be able to search, download, and subscribe to content from the "master" Plex instance.

 ---